- Pembrokeshire, 17 – 21 April. Leader: Colin Hunt Monday May 15th, 2023

 In the afternoon we took a small motor boat onto the lake and explored some of its reed corridors, Ferruginous Duck and Garganey gave good views.
 The lake is fed by mountain water from the Dinaric Alps that flow underground and rise at that spot forming a pristine habitat and a lovely place to be.
 We saw not another person while out birding all day.

 12 May.
 Our last day in Herzegovina.
 We arrived in Dubrovnik back into the hustle and bustle of the modern world.
 Before that though, our first stop in the morning was at the Buna Quarry where there were thousands of Sand Martins and hundreds of Bee-eaters nesting.
 We also saw a Little Owl with a Sand Martin in its talons.
 The site was alive with wild flowers and very colourful indeed.
-We then moved onto the Popovo Polje Karst Fields, these flower-covered green meadows were a perfect place to ...
+We then moved onto the Popovo Polje Karst Fields, these flower-covered green meadows ...

 - Norfolk 24 to 27 February Friday February 24th, 2017